om304/Multi-SpA-Verb/README.md

 ## Files

-- Appendices.pdf : The appendices for the submitted manuscript, including:

-	A Representation Models : information about representation models used in this work, including URLs to the specific model variants

-	B External Corpora : information about the external corpora used to extract contexts for the contextualised BERT embeddings

-	C WALS Features : full list of WALS typological features used in cross-lingual comparisons

-- Dataset/ : The complete data produced in this study and used for model evaluation, including the following language-specific folders: fi/ (Finnish) it/ (Italian) ja/ (Japanese) pl/ (Polish) zh/ (Mandarin Chinese)
+The complete language-specific data produced in the study and used for model evaluation:
+	fi/ (Finnish)
+	it/ (Italian)
+	ja/ (Japanese)
+	pl/ (Polish)
+	zh/ (Mandarin Chinese)

 ## Dataset structure